Scriptbash/QRaven/qraven/help/source/usage.rst

 - Custom output
    - This is similar to the hydrologic processes table, but for custom outputs.

-This section of the plugin is pretty straight forward to use.
-Check/uncheck/ options, select entries in drop down lists, etc.
-When ready, click on the "Write" button to write the rvi file.
-Otherwise, you can click on "Reset" to revert the options back to their default values.

 .. figure:: ./images/modelinfo_ui.png
   :width: 600